-Vega is a global technology company providing fundraising and supporter engagement software for the community, club and not-for-profit sector.
-Vega combines workflow automation, supporter engagement, campaign and financial management from your website to your back office.
+Vega is a global technology company providing fundraising and supporter engagement software for the community, club and not-for-profit sectors.
+Vega combines workflow automation, supporter engagement, and campaign and financial management from your website to your back office.
 All you need for your supporter engagement in one place.

 "For the first time a complete management, communications, engagement and fundraising platform is provided in one platform"

 The company is the vision of Tony Lindsay, founder and CEO, who as a lifelong technologist and the author who saw a gap in the marketplace.
 ‘When Rod Drury blazed a trail with Xero, launching an accounting package for a small monthly subscription with colleagues, we thought, ‘we can do that for fund-raising and community engagement too.’

 ‘Having spent a lifetime volunteering in and then working in the not-for-profit sector we knew that leading organisations like Greenpeace, Amnesty International or Oxfam are built on passion, commitment and importantly, great technology.
 Our mission was to bring similar great technology to social organisations everywhere, at a subscription price they could afford.’

 ‘On Monday you can be helping save the Kiwi, on Tuesday, helping to combat domestic violence and on Wednesday, putting shoes on children in impoverished communities.
 All the time at Vega, we are dealing with people who are doing inspirational work – and doing it in a lovely, friendly and exciting environment.

 The story behind our name